South Gosforth First School - About the Governing Body

 Hello and welcome to this brief introduction to the governors of South Gosforth First School.
-We hope that the following information explains a little of who we are and what we do.
+We hope that the following information explains a little about who we are and what we do.

 South Gosforth First School has 12 governors.
-We are from a range of backgrounds within the local community including parents, staff and representatives of Newcastle’s Local Authority.
+We are from a range of backgrounds within the local community including parents, staff and representatives from Newcastle’s local authority.

 How are we selected?

-Parent governors are elected by parents/carers and they serve 4 years terms.
-When a vacancy for a parent governor post arises the school seeks nominations, elections are held if more than one nomination for the post is received.
-Staff governors are elected internally by other staff.
+Parent governors are elected by parents and carers and they serve terms of 4 years in post.
+When a vacancy for a parent governor post arises the school seeks nominations and elections are held if more than one nomination for the post is received.
+Staff governors are elected internally by other staff members.
 Co-opted governors are members of the local community who are elected by governors.
-Local Authority governors are chosen by the LA in conjunction with the school.
+Local Authority governors are chosen by the local authority in conjunction with the school.

 What do we do?